m-tassano/fastdvdnet/README.md

 You can download several denoised sequences with our algorithm and other methods [here](https://www.dropbox.com/sh/m9mpz1m1b55x420/AAAt1wes43brv37BmBxw07jna?dl=0 "FastDVDnet denoised sequences") (more videos coming soon)

-## Colab example

-You can use this [Colab notebook](https://colab.research.google.com/drive/1dPxlXPYgxanU-pgY4KOGsrCwSNo4IwBn?usp=sharing) to replicate the results

 ## Running Times

 FastDVDnet is orders of magnitude faster than other state-of-the-art methods